 Courses with numbers ending in D1 and D2 are taught in two consecutive terms (most commonly Fall and Winter).
-Students must register for the same section of both the D1 and D2 components.
-When registering for a Fall term D1 course on Minerva, the student will automatically be registered in the same section of the Winter term D2 portion.
-No credit will be given unless the same section of both components (D1 and D2) are successfully completed in consecutive terms, e.g., Fall 2017 and Winter 2018.
+You must register for the same section of both the D1 and D2 components.
+When registering for a Fall term D1 course on Minerva, you will automatically be registered in the same section of the Winter term D2 portion.
+No credit will be given unless the same section of both components (D1 and D2) are successfully completed in consecutive terms, e.g., Fall 2020 and Winter 2021.

-Courses with numbers ending in J1, J2 and J3 are taught over three consecutive terms.
-Students must register for the same section of all three components (J1, J2, J3).
+Courses with numbers ending in J1, J2, and J3 are taught over three consecutive terms.
+You must register for the same section of all three components (J1, J2, J3).
 No credit will be given unless the same section of all three components are successfully completed.

-In exceptional cases, when circumstances are beyond the student's control, the Faculty Student Affairs Office may grant permission to change sections midway through a multi-term course.
-You must make your request in writing citing your reason for the request.
-The request must also have the written support of the instructors of the sections involved and of the coordinator of the course (if applicable).
+In exceptional cases, when circumstances are beyond your control, the faculty Student Affairs Office may grant permission to change sections midway through a multi-term course.
+You must make your request in writing, citing your reason for the request.
+The request must also have the written support of the instructors of the sections involved and the coordinator of the course (if applicable).
 Your request must be submitted to:

-- Students must be registered for each component of the multi-term course.
-Students must ensure that they are registered in the same section in each term of the multi-term course.
+- You must be registered for each component of the multi-term course.
+You must ensure that you are registered in the same section in each term of the multi-term course.

 Prerequisite: Course A is prerequisite to course B if a satisfactory pass in course A is required for admission to course B.

 Corequisite: Course A is corequisite to course B if course A must be taken concurrently with (or may have been taken prior to) course B.